 1. The laboratory test

 During a laboratory test, blood is drawn from you by your doctor and sent to a laboratory for examination.
-Alternatively, you can take a few drops of blood from your finger (so-called capillary blood) yourself – for example with a
+Alternatively, you can take a few drops of blood from your finger (so-called capillary blood) yourself – for example, with a Probatix test kit – and send it to the laboratory.

 This is an antigen-antibody test, in which your blood is tested for antibodies and components of the HIV virus.
 An infection can only be reliably detected six weeks after the risk contact.
 You will receive the test result after two days.